Senior Leadership Team

 Everyone has a responsibility for safeguarding children and young people.
 If you are worried that a child or young person is being abused, report your concern.
-Contact Trinity School’s Designated Senior Persons for Safeguarding and Child Protection on 0115 9296251/9296252.
+Contact the school’s Designated Senior Persons for Safeguarding and Child Protection:

 - Mrs S Wilkinson (Assistant Headteacher),